 When you purchase real estate, you may need to balance a variety of details to make this transaction a success.
-While the law does not require you to work with a lawyer when purchasing property, seeking legal guidance can be a significant benefit throughout the real estate purchase process.
+While the law does not require you to work with a lawyer when purchasing property, experienced legal guidance can benefit you throughout the real estate purchase process.
 Why might you want to contact an attorney?

 1. An attorney can provide you with a stronger position at the negotiating table.

-Negotiation is a skill, and attorneys have experience negotiating or their clients.
-Especially in the current competitive real estate market, an attorney’s negotiation skill can offer you invaluable and help you achieve more of your goals.
+Negotiation is a skill, and attorneys have experience negotiating for their clients.
+Especially in the current competitive real estate market, an attorney’s negotiation skill can prove invaluable and help you achieve more of your goals.